 - You maintain editorial control over quality

-The time savings are still significant.
-Instead of spending 4 hours writing a post from scratch, you spend 30 to 60 minutes editing an AI draft.
-That’s a real productivity gain without the quality tradeoffs.
+- Instead of spending 4 hours writing a post from scratch, you spend 30 to 60 minutes editing an AI draft

-The idea is to automate not just the writing, but everything that happens after: posting to social media, emailing subscribers, notifying your team.
+Beyond content creation, you can automate everything that happens after publishing: posting to social media, emailing subscribers, notifying your team.

 - Triggering email notifications to subscribers when a post goes live